grrrwaaa/gct501/README.md

 ### Individual readings & class discussion

-Each week a selection of reading (and viewing/listening) materials will be offered.
+Each week a selection of reading (and viewing/listening) materials will be offered, somewhat in the style of a [Journal Club](http://en.wikipedia.org/wiki/Journal_club).
 Each student should become familiar with this material, and develop an original critical question or insightful comment for one of these materials, and enter this into a shared document.
 Your question/comment should include at least one reference outside of the materials given; this could be another important research paper, artwork, engineering breakthrough or other cultural product.
 Include a URL with your reference.
 The professors will also contribute a question/commment, as an example.

 > However, if the same question/comment has already been made by another student, you will need to think of a new one.
 Also, if the quota of questions/comments for that article has already been used up, you will need to submit a question/comment for a different one.